JoulianALS/JoulianALS/README.md

 I’m a multi-talented all-round developer with a passion for IT and learning.

-- 🧠 Languages I speak: English, Arabic, German
+- 🧠 Languages I speak: English, German, Arabic
 - 🧪 Always experimenting with new tools and frameworks

 ---